Find Trade Colleges

 What Do Loan Interviewer or Clerk Do?

-Job Description: Interview loan applicants to elicit information; investigate applicants' backgrounds and verify references; prepare loan request papers; and forward findings, reports, and documents to appraisal department.
+Example of Loan Interviewer or Clerk Job Interview loan applicants to elicit information; investigate applicants’ backgrounds and verify references; prepare loan request papers; and forward findings, reports, and documents to appraisal department.
 Review loan papers to ensure completeness, and complete transactions between loan establishment, borrowers, and sellers upon approval of loan.

-Loan Interviewer or Clerk Responsibilities
+Daily Life Of a Loan Interviewer or Clerk

 • Calculate, review, and correct errors on interest, principal, payment, and closing costs, using computers or calculators.

-Loan Interviewer or Clerk Needed Skills
+Skills Needed to be a Loan Interviewer or Clerk

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.